frhl/call_chets/README.md

 **Step 2: Call bi and mono-allelic variants**.
-This step calls compound heterozygous, homozygous, heterozygous, and cis variants.
-Variants are grouped by gene and list samples with at least one alternate allele.
+This step calls compound heterozygous, homozygous, heterozygous, and cis variants by a group (typically genes).
 You can repeat this step based on the `--map` argument.

 ```
-./call_chets
+./call_chets \
-   --geno trio.phased_sites.txt.gz
+   --geno trio.phased_sites.txt.gz \
    --map gene_map.txt > test/trio.result.txt
 ```

 **Step 3: Create VCF**
 Here, you'll convert the results into a VCF file with additive or recessive encoding.
 Genes with variants on either the paternal or maternal haplotype  will be encoded with a dosage of 1, while genes with variants on both haplotypes will be encoded as a dosage of 2.
 Use `--mode recessive` to only keep sites with both haplotypes affected.
 ```
-./encode_vcf
+./encode_vcf \
-  --input trio.result.txt
+  --input trio.result.txt \
-  --samples test/samples.txt
+  --samples test/samples.txt \
-  --mode additive
+  --mode additive \
   --min-ac 1 | bgzip > trio.result.vcf.gz
 ```